leopardrage/SurfaceFog/Readme.md

 ## Performance Considerations
 The **Surface Fog** shader does cheap operations.
 However it relies on the depth texture to work, which takes a full scene draw of ShadowCaster passes to fill it.
 If you were already using the Depth Texture, because you were already using features that need it (typical examples: directional light in Built-In RP or Deferred Rendering Path), you won't experience almost any performance drop.
 Otherwise this new draw cicle will be added, which is a little expansive.

-## Known Issues
-- Due to a bug that seems to persist in Unity, I couldn't take advantage of the RenderPipeline tag to create a shader that were automatically compatible with both Built-In RP and URP.
-So, if you are using the Built-In Pipeline, you'll have to apply a minor manual change on the shader code.
-See the tag section of the second sub shader in the **SurfaceFog** shader file for details.